-UNHIDE Agroforestry booklet 2025.09.22 - Flipbook - Page 47
+UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 47

-(Rhamnus cathartica).
+cathartica).

-Several scattered, old “landmarks” of oak, wild
+• Several scattered old “landmarks” of oak, wild

-trees (aspen, alder, poplar, willow, oak, beech
+such as aspen, alder, poplar, willow, oak, beech,

-A plant nursery established in raised sand beds,
+• A plant nursery established in raised sand beds,

 inspired by Swedish gardener Peter Korn at Klinta